Bunch theory: working notes on applications, axioms and models: Model

 \section{Model}

-The aim of our model is to give the meaning of any expression or predicate of our source language, namely the language of bunch theory, in terms of a more well established object language.
-For our object language we choose Abrial's axiomatisation of set theory.
+The aim of our model is to give the meaning of any expression, predicate or inference rule from our language of bunch theory underpinned by the logic FOPLN, in terms of the well established “meta-language” of set theory.

-We provide rules to give the meaning of any expression or predicate in our source language in terms of its syntactic components: e.g. we would give the meaning of an expression that has the form $E \, \mapsto \, F$ in terms of the meanings of $E$ and $F$ and the semantics of the maplet symbol.
-Thus our semantics is compositional and based on the denotational rules we give for each abstract syntax form in our source language.

-We prove that each axiom of our source language holds when translated into the object language of our model.
-What this achieves is to show the relative consistency of our bunch theory with respect to the set theory of our object language, i.e. that no inconsisency is introduced by adding the axioms of bunch theory to those of set theory.